knatten/combining-static-libraries-to-shared/README.md

 and the consumers of it will not be able to use them!

 In this case, we need to tell the linker to include all symbols from the linked to libraries, just as it would if we were linking directly to object files rather than to static libraries.
-And what better way to do that than to actually *do* link to object files?
-This is where CMake's "Object libraries" come in.
+There are (at least) two ways to solve this:

+- CMake object libraries
+- Using `--whole-archive`

+It's probably also possible to solve this with linker scripts, and approach I didn't try.

+## CMake object libraries

+One seemingly very promising solution to this is to use CMake's "Object libraries".

 In a normal static library, each `*.cpp` / `*.c` file turns into one `*.o` file.
 Then all of those are concatenated into a `*.a`.
 Given this [CMakeLists.txt](object-libs/src/StaticLib/CMakeLists.txt):